stfc/PSyclone/doc/developer_guide/APIs.rst

 Cell iterators: Continuous
 --------------------------

+Note that if PSyclone does not know whether a modified field is discontinuous or continuous (because e.g. its function space is given as ``ANY_SPACE_*`` in kernel metadata) then it must assume it is continuous.

-When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level-1 halo (or to depth 2 if the field is on the fine mesh of an inter-grid kernel - see :ref:`multigrid`).
+When a kernel is written to iterate over cells and modify a continuous field, PSyclone always (with the exception of ``GH_WRITE`` access - see below) computes dofs on owned cells and redundantly computes dofs in the level-1 halo (or to depth 2 if the field is on the fine mesh of an inter-grid kernel - see :ref:`multigrid`).
 Users can apply a redundant computation transformation to increase the halo